Does Kaiser Medicare Cover a Colonoscopy?

 Does Kaiser Medicare Advantage Cover Alternative Colorectal Cancer Screening Tools?

-Kaiser Medicare plans may cover alternative colorectal cancer screening methods, such as stool analysis and virtual colonoscopies.
+Some Kaiser Medicare Advantage plans may cover alternative colorectal cancer screening methods, such as stool analysis and virtual colonoscopies.

 Depending on the plan, coverage guidelines may include age or medical criteria, and at-home testing kits, such as Cologuard, typically need to be ordered by a doctor.